Gashaka Gumti National Park: Fauna

 The fauna of the national park is very diverse.
 103 species of mammals have been recorded at censuses.
-Species include yellow-backed duiker, African golden cat (Profelis aurata), The African buffalo, the largest population in Nigeria of chimpanzee (Pan troglodytes) is found within the boundaries of the national park.
+Species include yellow-backed duiker, African golden cat (Caracal aurata), The African buffalo, the largest population in Nigeria of chimpanzee (Pan troglodytes) is found within the boundaries of the national park.
 To protect the animals and the ecosystem, the Gashaka Primate Project was launched.
-Living in the national park are also the African elephant (Loxodonta africana), the klipspringer (Oreotragus oreotragus), the West African wild dog (Lycaon pictus manguensis), the hartebeest (Alcelaphus buselaphus), the world's largest antelope, the giant eland (Taurotragus Derbianus), the roan antelope (Hippotragus equinus), the kob antelope (Kobus kob), the oribi (Ourebia ourebi), and the rare Adamawa mountain reedbuck (Redunca fulvorufula) in larger stocks.
+Living in the national park are also African bush elephants (Loxodonta africana), klipspringers (Oreotragus oreotragus), giant forest hogs (Hylochoerus meinertzhageni), hartebeests (Alcelaphus buselaphus), giant elands (Taurotragus derbianus), roan antelope (Hippotragus equinus), kob (Kobus kob), oribi (Ourebia ourebi), and the rare mountain reedbuck (Redunca fulvorufula) in larger stocks.
+Predators such as lions (Panthera leo), leopards (Panthera pardus) and African wild dogs (Lycaon pictus manguensis) can also be found in the park.